 Opening an account with Acorns is simple, but it is currently only available for U.S. citizens over the age of 18.

 To sign up just go through this simple process:

 - Enter an email address and password.

-- Connect your main spending account. (where they'll track spending for round-up savings)
+- Connect your main checking account. (where they’ll track spending for round-up savings)